RazvanBerbece/autoBtc/README.md

 # autoBtc
 Bitcoin trading bot built using NodeJS which uses a volatility-based trading strategy.

-Built upon Demo HitBTC crypto exchange platform.
+Built on the Demo HitBTC crypto exchange platform with the use of their API.

 # Progress
 [x] Crypto Exchange Client Prototype (implemented)